-True white light will not cause any sort of colour cast, such as the blue or green of a fluorescent or the orange of a warm light.
-The result will be more correct colours.
+True white light will not cause any sort of color cast, such as the blue or green of a fluorescent or the orange of a warm light.
+The result will be more correct colors.

 Use the Location to Highlight Your Product